alessandrorepola/floss/docs/ARCHITECTURE.md

 ```

 Note on implementation details (from code):
-- The Test Runner builds pytest with: --cov, --cov-context=test, --cov-branch, and --cov-report=json:<output> (see `pyfault/core/test/runner.py::_build_pytest_command`).
+- The Test Runner builds pytest with: --cov, --cov-context=test, --cov-branch, and --cov-report=json:<output> (see `floss/core/test/runner.py::_build_pytest_command`).
-- JUnit XML is parsed and then removed; coverage.py JSON is read and then merged; redundant function/class contexts are removed to reduce size (see `pyfault/core/test/runner.py::_remove_redundant_contexts`).
+- JUnit XML is parsed and then removed; coverage.py JSON is read and then merged; redundant function/class contexts are removed to reduce size (see `floss/core/test/runner.py::_remove_redundant_contexts`).
-- Test outcomes are merged under the tests section, and meta/totals are enriched (see `pyfault/core/test/runner.py`).
+- Test outcomes are merged under the tests section, and meta/totals are enriched (see `floss/core/test/runner.py`).
-- The FL Engine reads coverage.json, computes scores for each line using formulas, writes them into files[*].suspiciousness, and outputs report.json with fl_metadata and totals (see `pyfault/core/fl/engine.py`).
+- The FL Engine reads coverage.json, computes scores for each line using formulas, writes them into files[*].suspiciousness, and outputs report.json with fl_metadata and totals (see `floss/core/fl/engine.py`).

 ## Configuration System

-PyFault uses a hierarchical configuration system with the following precedence (highest to lowest):
+floss uses a hierarchical configuration system with the following precedence (highest to lowest):

 1. **Command-line arguments**
 2. **Configuration file values**